davestewart/classic-shell-win10/README.md

 ### General

-If you loaded the supplied settings file, you should see a useful default setup, with folders and icons, etc. You can edit most of the Classic Shell settings as usual, and things should be OK.
+If you loaded the supplied settings file, you should see a useful default setup, with folders and icons, etc.

+You can edit most of the Classic Shell settings as you like, with the exception of:

+- Start Menu Style > Windows 7 style (settings don't exist for this style)
+- Menu Look > Large icon size (lareg icon size is fixed at 24)

-### Changing bitmaps
+### Setting item bitmaps

-If you add new items to the Start Menu and want to change their bitmap, you'll need to edit the item and choose a new icon from the icons you previously saved to the AppData folder:
+If you add new items to the Start Menu and want to change their bitmap, you'll need to edit the item's properties and choose a new icon from the icons you previously saved to the AppData folder:

 To do this: